MetricDuck — Financial Analysis MCP server

 This is MetricDuck's EARNINGS-CALL TRANSCRIPT tool (agents also look for this as get_earnings_call_transcript / get_earnings_transcript / get_earnings_call / search_earnings_calls).
 For ONE call's verbatim prepared remarks or Q&A, drill with get_filing_section(section_id="transcript_prepared_remarks" | "transcript_qa_session"); this tool gives the cross-quarter view.

-Different from get_filing_index (single-call triage map).
-This tool aligns earnings calls by event date and surfaces CROSS-QUARTER patterns: guidance deltas grouped by metric, scalar aggregates in a trajectory table, per-quarter strategic priorities, coverage gaps.
+Different from get_filing_index (single-call triage map): this aligns calls by event date and surfaces CROSS-QUARTER patterns.
 For per-call depth, drill with get_filing_index.

 Use Cases: